jgerstmayr/EXUDYN/docs/RST/structures/SimulationSettings.rst

   | if true, the solution file is written in binary format for improved speed and smaller file sizes; setting outputPrecision >= 8 uses double (8 bytes), otherwise float (4 bytes) is used; note that appendToFile is ineffective and files are always replaced without asking!
 If not provided, file ending will read .sol in case of binary files and .txt in case of text files
 * | **coordinatesSolutionFileName** [type = FileName, default = 'coordinatesSolution']:
   | \ ``simulationSettings.solutionSettings.coordinatesSolutionFileName``\
-  | \tabnewline filename and (relative) path of solution file (coordinatesSolutionFile) containing all multibody system coordinates versus time; directory will be created if it does not exist; character encoding of string is up to your filesystem, but for compatibility, it is recommended to use letters, numbers and '_' only; filename ending will be added automatically if not provided: .txt in case of text mode and .sol in case of binary solution files (binarySolutionFile=True)
+  | filename and (relative) path of solution file (coordinatesSolutionFile) containing all multibody system coordinates versus time; directory will be created if it does not exist; character encoding of string is up to your filesystem, but for compatibility, it is recommended to use letters, numbers and '_' only; filename ending will be added automatically if not provided: .txt in case of text mode and .sol in case of binary solution files (binarySolutionFile=True)
 * | **exportAccelerations** [type = bool, default = True]:
   | \ ``simulationSettings.solutionSettings.exportAccelerations``\
   | add ODE2 accelerations to solution file (coordinatesSolutionFile)